guillermocalvo/resultlib/README.md

 ## Results in a Nutshell

-Result objects represent the outcome of an operation, removing the need for *output parameters* and *null checking*.
+Result objects represent the outcome of an operation, removing the need for [output parameters][OUTPUT_PARAMETERS], [sentinel values][SENTINEL_VALUE], and [null checking][NULL_CHECKING].
 Operations that succeed produce results encapsulating a *success* value; operations that fail produce results with a *failure* value.
 Success and failure can be represented by whatever types make the most sense for each operation.

 Let's use a *pet store* example to show how this library can simplify your code.